Textualize/textual/docs/widgets/data_table.md

 ### Cursors

-You can retrieve the current coordinate of the cursor from the `cursor_coordinate` reactive attribute.
+The coordinate of the cursor is exposed via the `cursor_coordinate` reactive attribute.
 Three types of cursor are supported: `cell`, `row`, and `column`.
 Change the cursor type by assigning to the `cursor_type` reactive attribute.